quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 The circuit to realize the planar waveguide is obtained depositing three conductive stripes.
 This system works similarly to a coaxial cable: the stipe in the middle is the conductive part, that is insulated from the two external stripes, that are grounded.
 The FPC is created in the central conductor using the two "cuts" that are visible in the figure.
 This creates a stripe of length $d$, that behaves as a resonator.
 In this case, the resonance condition occurs when the wavelength of the electromagnetic wave propagating trough the waveguide is a multiple of the length of the resonator.

-This configuration creates a tightly confined electric field in proximity of the resonator, that can be coupled with a qubit (Transmont qubit) as shown in the figure:
+This configuration creates a tightly confined electric field in proximity of the resonator, that can be coupled with a qubit (transmont qubit) as shown in the figure:
 ![[Pasted Graphic 1.png]]

 The confinement of the electric field gives rise to a measurable Zero Point Electric field (ZPE), of the order of $0.1 \frac{V}{m}$.
-This is a purely quantum phenomena, that causes the presence of a non-zero electric field even in absence of photons.
+This is a purely quantum effect, that causes the presence of a non-zero electric field even in absence of photons.

 In general the resonator has many resonant frequencies.
 Even so, when the circuit is operated at a frequency that is colse to a particular resonating frequency $\omega_{r}$, is possible to neglect all the other resonating modes.
 Under this approximation, called **one mode approximation**, the resonator can be treated as an armonic oscillator (LC circuit) with a frequency $\omega_{r}$.